William Jennings Choyce: ‘Evil Lives Here’–Cali Serial Killer’s Wife Tells All

 You don’t hear much about the case of William Jennings Choyce.
 But he was an African American serial killer in California who killed and targeted prostitutes.
 At the time of some of the killings, William Jennings Choyce was married to a woman named Alice Swanson.
-Alice will tell her story tonight on Investigation Discovery‘s docu-series Evil Lives Here.
-In a first person narrative, Alice Swanson will give a chilling account of what it was like to live with a seemingly normal father and husband who turned out to be a rapist and serial killer.
+Alice will tell her story tonight on Investigation Discovery’s docu-series Evil Lives Here.
+In a first person narrative, Alice Swanson will give a chilling account of what it was like to live with a seemingly normal father and husband, who turned out to be a rapist and serial killer.
 The episode name for tonight’s Evil Lives Here is “Our House Or Horrors.”

 Watch Evil Lives Here Season 2 Episode 5 :https://t.co/J2nxqNUbeC#TVShow #TvShowsThatIMiss #tvshowtime #evilliveshere #tvseries #fav pic.twitter.com/yN0BDrLJju